conradakunga/Blog/_posts/2020-12-30-what-do-you-actually-agree-to-when-you-accept-all-cookies.md

 ![](../images/2020/12/Reuters18.png)

-This will create a new console app and put in in a folder named GDPR.

-Finally, we need to instruct the compile to treat the vendors.html file as part of the deployment content.
+Finally, we need to instruct the compile to treat the `vendors.html` file as part of the deployment content.

-Open the `.csproj` file and paste the following:
+Open the `.csproj` file and paste the following at the bottom, just before the closing `<project>` tag:

 ```xml
 <ItemGroup>